Before you come into hospital

-Why is this better than the nurse or doctor controlling it?
+Why is this better than the nurse or specialist controlling it?

 Because patients vary enormously in how much painkiller they need.
 We use either an electronic PCA machine, which has a button similar to a bell, or a special PCA syringe, which has a simple lever, which is pressed.

-The PCA machine (or PCA syringe) allows you to give yourself the right amount for you.
+The PCA machine (or PCA syringe) allows you control over the amount of painkiller administered.
 You do this by pressing the button (or lever) on the handset, if you have pain.

 How does it work?